-Differentiated professional development will be offered for all teachers to support their knowledge, skill development, and implementation of the interventions selected, social emotional learning practices, and accommodations, modifications, and instructional components for SPED and ELL students.
+Differentiated professional development will be offered for all teachers to support their knowledge, skill development, and implementation of the interventions selected, social emotional learning practices, and accommodations, modifications, and instructional components for Black/African American males, SPED and ELL students.

 The school will continue to revamp the co-planning agenda to include data analysis for all special service student groups.
 Teachers who teach the same content will co-plan (common objectives, backwards mapping, and instructional alignment).
-Teachers will implement co-teaching models: planning, assessment, and data analysis.
+Teachers will implement co-planning models: planning, assessment, and data analysis.

-Additionally, this year the school will roll out a Tier 2 intervention, the AAEEBB Mentoring Program, and will inform and train teachers about this program and the role of its implementation.
+The school will continue the AAEEBB Mentoring Program, a Tier 2 intervention, and will inform and train teachers about this program and the role of its implementation.